IrvHenri/IrvHenri/README.md

-- 🔭 Currently working on a Bitcoin price tracker app
+- 🔭 Currently working on a Crypto coin tracker
 - 🌱 I’m currently learning React Router
 - ⚡ Fun Fact: I used to perform improv in Montréal